NEW MEXICO JUNIOR COLLEGE

 If you get behind in the coursework, it is your responsibility to be in touch with me about missed assignments.

-Late work will not be accepted.
+Late work for assignments worth 15 points or less will not be accepted.
 I expect you to turn assignments in on time.
 Any exceptions beyond this rule due to emergencies will be up to my own discretion.

 Consequences: Failing an assignment